 - National Association of Social Workers

 - The Association of State and Provincial Psychology Boards

 - American Association for Marriage and Family Therapy

-If you are a student engaged in therapy at school, your first step can be to voice or file a complaint with the director of the counseling service.
-Keep in mind that the receipt and investigation of an ethical complaint against a therapist does not necessarily result in the removal of an individual's professional license, arrest, or any other sanctions.
+If you're a student engaged in therapy at school, your first step can be to voice or file a complaint with the director of the counseling service.
+Keep in mind that the receipt and investigation of an ethical complaint against a mental health professional doesn't necessarily result in the removal of an individual's professional license, arrest, or any other sanctions.

 Originally published Apr 28, 2000

 Submit a new comment